Dapacruz/PowerCLI-Environment-Custom/README.md

 **Import-VMHostNetworkingFromCsv**
 Imports host networking for VMHosts provided utilizing the output from Export-VMHostNetworking

+**Test-VMHostNetworking**
+Pings addresses from each provided VMkernel port for VMHosts provided

 Installation
 --------------
 To load custom VMware PowerCLI settings automatically, you can create a script configuration file named Initialize-PowerCLIEnvironment_Custom.ps1 in the Scripts folder.
 The application recognizes and loads the custom file after loading the default script configuration file.